Domino rules

 In each hand, the game proceeds as follows:

-• Usually each player uses 7 pieces, although the amount may vary according to the domino variant.
+• Usually each player uses 7 tiles, although the amount may vary according to the domino variant.

-• Then, players take turns to link pieces in the chain whenever it is possible.
-The values of the squares in the chain end and the placed piece must match.
+• Then, players take turns to link tiles in the chain whenever it is possible.
+The values of the squares in the chain end and the placed tile must match.

-• The doubles are placed perpendicular to the other pieces.
+• The doubles are placed perpendicular to the other tiles.

-• The player who cannot play any piece must pass.
+• The player who cannot play any tile must pass.

 Each hand may end for two reasons:

-• One of the players runs out of pieces.
+• One of the players runs out of tiles.

-• The chain is closed: the two ends of the chain have the same value, and the 7 pieces that contain the same value have been already placed.
+• The chain is closed: the two ends of the chain have the same value, and the 7 tiles that contain the same value have been already placed.

-The winner of the hand scores the sum of the values of the pieces that remain unplaced.
+The winner of the hand scores the sum of the values of the tiles that remain unplaced.

 The game ends when the winner reaches the target score.